Net revenue retention and 3 things every venture capitalist looks for

 Customer segmentation is a valuable analytic exercise.

-Separating high-value and low-value customers will inform strategies to increase expansion revenue in high-value customers.
+Separating high-value and low-value customers will inform strategies to increase revenue expansion among high-value customers.

-For high-value customers, a high-touch model with substantial personal coaching and training might be the answer.
-The business might interact with low-value customers with more of a tech-touch model.
+For high-value customers, a high-touch model with substantial personal coaching and training may be the ideal solution.
+The business might interact with low-value customers using a more tech-focused approach.

-Another way to increase NRR is to closely monitor customer behavioural data and other adoption trends.
+Another way to increase NRR is to monitor customer behavioral data and other adoption trends closely.

-Quantitative and qualitative data on service utilisation, product usage, engagement and customer support and satisfaction should provide a ‘customer health’ score.
-For example, analysing such data might provide insight on the right time to try to cross-sell or upgrade because of a high customer health metric.
+Quantitative and qualitative data on service utilisation, product usage, engagement, customer support, and satisfaction should provide a ‘customer health’ score.
+For example, analyzing such data may provide insight into the optimal time to cross-sell or upgrade, particularly when a high customer health metric is present.

 Relentlessly focusing on customer success can also benefit NRR.

 Customer success directly correlates to the value a customer realises in doing business with your business.
-If the business doesn’t have a dedicated customer success team, then you should create one.
+If the company doesn’t have a dedicated customer success team, you should consider creating one.

 If your business has a client success team but is losing customers at an unacceptable rate, the business could attempt to link all or part of the success team’s compensation to customer renewals and expansion revenue.